alt-magick/Correspondence/README.md

 The Chaos Magick Sigil Maker<br>
 Coded with AI<br>

 Correspondence is a text editor that toggles between sigils or normal text, and can encode and decode selected text in a file.
-It uses an astrology cipher as a magical alphabet, which was outlined in Peter J. Carroll's book:<br>
+It uses an astrology cipher as a magical alphabet, which was outlined in Peter J. Carroll's book "Liber Null :<br>

 A / Sun: ☉<br>
 B / Full Moon: ●<br>